 I hope they stay forever!

 Rolling her eyes, Twilight didn’t know whether to be touched or exasperated.
 What she did know was that she was tiring badly.
-The wyvern was almost out of sight and it would be a few minutes before they could possibly get all the way up the hill.
+The wyvern was almost out of sight, and it would be a few minutes before they could possibly get all the way up the hill.
 A few minutes Pinkie couldn’t afford.

 “Yes!”
-Twilight reply, stumbling slightly as the fatigue began to slow her pace.
-Applejack and I won’t make it in time!”
+Twilight reply, stumbling slightly.
+Try as she might, her fatigue was slowing her pace.
+“Applejack and I won’t make it in time!”

 Fluttershy began to hyperventilate, her chest rising and falling rapidly.

-Twilight gulped as Pinkie crested the hill ahead of them and disappeared from sight.
-“Please, Fluttershy!” she begged.
-“The wyvern might not be very smart, but if it notices Pinkie back there, it might attack her!
+Twilight swallowed hard.
+Pinkie had just crested the hill ahead of them and disappeared from sight.
+“Please, Fluttershy!
+The wyvern might not be very smart, but if it notices Pinkie back there, it might attack her!
 Pinkie needs you!”

 Only Fluttershy’s terror saved her.
 When she saw the deadly stinger rapidly approaching, her wings snapped shut and glued themselves to her sides.
-She plummeted into the trash, screaming as the poison barb stabbed futilely into the space just above her head.
+She plummeted into the trash, screaming when the poison barb stabbed into the space just above her head.
 Not to be robbed of its meal, the wyvern pivoted and followed.

-A moment later her enthusiasm melted away when the wyvern raised its head and stared at Applejack as though seeing her for the first time.
-Its scaly eyebrows met between its eyes as it roared.
-Applejack gulped, taking a few cautious steps backward.
+A moment later, her enthusiasm melted away.
+The wyvern raised its head and stared at Applejack as though seeing her for the first time.
+Its scaly eyebrows met between its eyes for a moment before it roared.
+Applejack swallowed hard and took a few cautious steps away.
 She knew the beast was coming for her.

 Recalling a book that she had been reading to Spike about dragon-kind, something finally clicked into place in Twilight’s mind.
 Gasping, Twilight turned to Applejack and pointed at the monster.
 “That’s it!
 That’s what I’ve been trying to remember!
 A wyvern becomes fixated.
 It only has enough room in its head for one thing at a time.
 It probably doesn’t even remember that it’s holding onto the door!”
 Twilight turned to Applejack, who was nervously weighing the options between running and trying to kick the wyvern again.
-“Keep it distracted and I’ll try and pull the door away!”
+“Keep it distracted and I’ll try to pull the door away!”

 Keeping one fearful eye on the wyvern, Fluttershy flew in and scooped up Twilight’s tail, then reversed direction, straining to halt Twilight’s momentum.